 He splashed some blood on one of the nurses.

-not have seen this due to the screen
+I could not have seen this due to the screen

-was scared and had tears streaming down
+He was scared and had tears streaming down

-face.
+his face.
 He made me promise that I would

-minutes.
+for 26 minutes.
 At some stage in the procedure

 I left my body with a whooshing sound.
 I

 fog.
 It had texture.
-The closer
+The closer I approached

 sense of purity.
 I could feel my pain falling